nodejs/nodejs.org/CONTRIBUTING.md

 ## Logging Issues

 Log an issue for any question or problem you might have.
-When in doubt, log an issue, any additional policies about what to include will be provided in the responses.
+When in doubt, log an issue.
+Any additional policies about what to include will be provided in the responses.
 The only exception is security disclosures which should be sent privately.

 Collaborators may direct you to another repository, ask for additional clarifications, and